 Being able to answer the front door when you're not home is a neat trick, but maintaining video surveillance on motion outside your home is also useful for security purposes.
 The Ring Pro makes this easier than ever with crystal clear 1080p video recordings and hardly any false-positives.

-For its custom motion zones and longer video recordings we'd happily pay the extra money for the Ring Pro over the standard model, but you will likely need to factor in the additional cost of a professional installation.
-Buy now from Amazon and you'll pay only £66 for installation of the £229 Ring Pro.
+For its custom motion zones and longer video recordings we'd happily pay the extra money for the Ring Pro over the standard model, but you will likely need to factor in the additional cost of a professional installation because it isn't battery powered.

 Read our Ring Video Doorbell Pro review.